 II.
 12 Blueprints

-Some PCA systems are still based on the skin+hair+eyes equation that often slots people into categories that don’t feel like “them.”
-12 Blueprints, the PCA system I liked best, has 12 seasons instead of four, and instead of being based on a surface-level equation, it involves meticulous comparison of different colors against your skin to see what value (light to dark), hue (warm to cool), and saturation (grayed out to pure color) light you up.
+Some PCA systems are still based on the “what color are your skin + hair + eyes?” equation that often slots people into categories that don’t feel like “them.”
+12 Blueprints, the PCA system I liked best, has 12 seasons instead of the classic four, and instead of being based on a surface-level equation, it involves meticulous comparison of different colors against your skin to see what value (light to dark), hue (warm to cool), and saturation (grayed out to pure color) light you up.
 It’s analyzing your skin’s undertone, which is different from, and harder to see than, the more obvious overtone that presents at face value (ahem, pun intended).

 Because of my artist sister, I was already familiar with value/hue/saturation, so the color calibration behind this system made total sense to me.
 If you want to paint snow, you’re not just going to paint it white, you’re going to use lots of different whites with lots of different other colors mixed into them.
 Why wouldn’t human skin be just as complex, and just as responsive to variations in value/hue/saturation?
 (My sister would kill me if I didn’t point out that artists don’t say warm/cool; they say “more yellow” or “more blue.”
 But I digress.)

 The other thing that made sense to me about 12 Blueprints’ approach?
 It insists that you can’t figure out your season from photographs or by description of features, but only in person.
 Is that frustrating for those of us who just want to look up some online tests and get an answer?
 Yes.
 Is it convenient for a PCA system that relies on in-person consultation by a paid analyst?
 Yep.
 But it also makes perfect sense.
 I look completely different in different photographs based on the lighting, time of day, etc., not to mention that cameras capture colors differently, and computer monitors display the exact same image differently based on their hardware and settings.